malkier/kythera-dev/README.md

 ## Contact and Support ##

-I'm not promising and fast and hard support, but I'll try to do my best.
+I'm not promising any hard and fast support, but I'll try to do my best.
 This is a hobby and I've enjoyed it, but I have a real life with a real job and a real family.
 I cannot devote major quantities of time to this.